 I was in Varanasi, India, overlooking the sacred Ganges River when I noticed my Macbook Pro’s battery dropping.
-This happened quite often — it was a three-year old model and I had beat the hell out of it for the last two years.
+This happened quite often — it was three years old, and I’d beaten the hell out of it for at least two of those.

 I pulled my charger out of my pack… and was broken-hearted to see that only the thick portion of the cord and the brick came out.
-The thin cord that ran from the brick to the laptop had torn off, and remained firmly inside the pack.
+The thin section of cable that ran from the brick to the laptop had torn off, and remained firmly inside the pack.

-And because the wiring is of a tubular construction, we can’t just splice it like a normal PC cord.
+Because the wiring is of a tubular construction, we can’t just splice it like a normal PC cord.
 I’ve gone through two of them this way in three years.
-(Heavy use, granted, but it’s a portable computer).
+Heavy use, sure, but it’s a portable computer after all.

-I was horrified and panicked, but after some searching I found a local PC vendor who had a very limited stock of Mac goodies, one of which was a brand new power brick.
-And for only $129, he would sell it to me (they were $69 at the time in the US but hey, beggars can’t be choosers).
+I was horrified and panicked, but after some searching I found a local PC vendor with a very limited stock of Mac goodies, one of which was a brand-new power brick.
+For only $129, he would sell it to me.
+They were $69 at the time in the US but hey, beggars can’t be choosers.

-To avoid having the same problem a few months later, I decided to work up a little hack that might take the strain off that one weak spot.
+To avoid having the same problem a few months later, I decided to work up a little hack to take the strain off that one weak spot.
 A toothpick and duct tape lasted about one week before it fell apart.
-My current hack is holding up well and only takes about five minutes to complete.
+My current hack is holding up well, however, and only takes about five minutes to complete.

-You’ll need a knife, electrical tape and a couple of matchsticks or something similar to use as a splint (see first photo).
-We want to brace the section of cable right where it exits the power brick, to reduce wear.
-You can see that this six-month old cord is already developing a bulge — this is where it will break.
+You’ll need a knife, electrical tape, and a couple of matchsticks or something similar to use as a splint.
+We want to brace the section of cable right where it exits the power brick, to reduce wear and tear.

-Add a velcro cable wrap for the rest and you’re good to go.
-It isn’t pretty but it just may save you the freak-out I had on the banks of a holy river in India.
+Add a velcro cable wrap for the rest, and you’re good to go.
+It isn’t pretty, but it just may save you the freak-out I had on the banks of a holy river in India.